Tarun-Rajan99/MSc-Project/01_meeting_notes/24th-July.md

 - why am I clustering users - because of sparsity of users clustering can borrow information from other users that have more info on

 - wrap a window - if attackers attack for 10 mins then want a 10 minute wrapper to build a good model.

+- using clustering on a set of users to aggregate their data and estimate the parameters of this aggregated data for a time series model
+- want a model in terms of users
+- interpreatiblity of the time series of distances